Description of image

 Default

-In the Default Networking configuration, every machine resides within its own logically isolated network and cannot communicate with other machines, shared drives, or other devices.
-In this scenario, a /30 (2 usable IPs) is carved out of an available pool of private IP space and assigned to the machine.
-From this /30, the first usable IP is assigned to a sub-interface facing the customer network on the Router.
-The second usable (and only other usable) IP is assigned to the customer’s machine.
-Traffic can flow through its gateway and NAT out to the Internet.
-Traffic to all other destinations is dropped.
-Changing the IP results in loss of connectivity.
+In the default networking configuration, every machine resides within its own logically isolated network and cannot communicate with other machines, shared drives, or other devices.
+In this scenario, a unique IP address is assigned from an available pool of private IP addresses.
+Traffic flows through a shared gateway and NATs out to the internet via a shared egress point.
+Changing any IP address results in loss of connectivity.

 Private Networking